wingillis/wingillis.github.io/_posts/2016-11-11-finger-possible.md

 ### Integration with Magic Leap

-One of the most promising computing devices ever (in my opinion) is called the [Magic Leap](https://www.magicleap.com/#/home).
+In my opinion, one of the most promising computing paradigms is augmented reailty.
 It will probably revolutionize they way we interact with computers.
-Briefly, it supposedly creates an augmented reality experience by projecting light onto the retina, creating realistic images in visual space without seriously obstructing field of view.
-One very useful application of my hand keyboard would be one mechanism of interfacing with this device, most importantly for textual input.
+Briefly, it creates an augmented reality experience by superimposing computer-generated images in visual space, without seriously obstructing field of view.
+One very useful application of my hand keyboard would be one mechanism of interfacing with devices built for augmented reality, most importantly for textual or procedural input.